brmcdoug/byo-dcloud/README.md

 ## Containerlab Topology Definition
 Containerlab uses a yaml file to define the topology, and it is enormously flexible.
-My today's purposes we'll use the 7-node topology here: [topology.yaml](topology.yaml)
+For today's purposes we'll use the 7-node topology here: [topology.yaml](topology.yaml)

+Note: the topology also includes a pair of Alpine linux containers (*carrots01 and carrots02*) that are users of the network

 In the yaml file, we define the topology name, mgt network, nodes, images, path to config file, and links in the network.